jacobpchen/Internship-Web-Scraper/README.md

 **Internship Web Crawler**
-A program developed in Python to crawl the popular job sites (Indeed.com and Monster.com) and
+A program developed in Python to crawl two popular job sites (Indeed.com and Monster.com) and
 display the job titles, summary and a link to the job posting
 Created by: **Jacob Chen**

+**Features to be added**
+- [ ] Add more sites
+- [ ] Create a database to store job postings and eliminate duplicate jobs
+- [ ] Create a Discord / Reddit bot to help other students along their internship journey

 ## GIF